 b) The examining committee members discuss the strengths and weaknesses of the thesis, the project, and the oral examination pertinent to the dimensions specified in the "Criteria for Honors."
 The Honors Committee representative ensures that all of the relevant criteria for determining honors are addressed.
 Both the advisor and the Honors Committee representative should take notes during this discussion for their respective reports to the Honors Committee.

 c) Once the strengths and weaknesses of the thesis, project, and oral examination have been fully discussed, the Honors Committee representative solicits an initial recommendation from one of the examining committee members other than the project advisor as to whether or not the project should be awarded honors.
 Examining committee members are reminded that to be awarded honors the thesis, project, and oral examination must meet all of the standards listed in the "Criteria for Honors" sheet.
 Diligence, pluck, and hard work on the part of the student are relevant, but alone are not enough for the awarding of honors.
 IF THE PROJECT DOES NOT MEET ALL OF THE CRITERIA FOR CUM LAUDE, HONORS ARE NOT AWARDED.
-Although the Honors Committee does not give a formula by which to weight each part of the project, the written thesis is of central importance, except in cases of projects in the arts, for which the works of art typically are viewed as the primary component of the project.
-Nevertheless, for projects in the arts, the greater emphasis on the art work is no excuse for a sloppy or cursory paper.
+Although the Honors Committee does not give a formula by which to weight each part of the project, the written thesis is of central importance, except in cases of projects in the arts, for which the works of art and the written portion are weighed equally.

 d) After the discussion of whether honors should be awarded reaches a consensus or an impasse, the Honors Committee representative calls the matter to a vote, polling each of the voting members of the committee.
 The tally is duly noted by the Honors Committee representative for his or her report to the Honors Committee.
 If the majority votes “no honors,” the meeting is adjourned.